Litterbox/notes/week_07_rails/intro_to__rails/readme.md

 __C__ontroller - The controller will make decisions based on the request and then control what happens in response.
 It controls the interaction with our models and with our views.

 ![MVC Diagram](http://i.ytimg.com/vi/3mQjtk2YDkM/0.jpg)

-Rails actually has names for the code libraries it uses for these three parts.
-It calls the controller ActionController, and the view ActionView.
-And the model is ActiveRecord.
-Notice that that's active record, not action record, like the other two.
-Those names will become familiar as we work with Rails.
-We're going to be accessing parts of active record when we write code in a model.

 M - ActiveRecord
 V - ActionView